imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancez/results.rst

    * - 40
      - 10.92475700378418

-Since more than one node can trigger the termination detection algorithm, we analyze the message complexity of a complete topology of
-10 nodes with 1 to 5 number of initiators.
-In the table, we present the best time to finish execution of the termination detection algorithm among different number of initiators.
-In this configuration, we also make each node send basic messages to each of its neighbors as well.
+For the last experiment, since more than one node can trigger the termination detection algorithm, we analyze the message complexity of a complete topology of 10 nodes with 1 to 5 number of initiators.
+Other than that, the experiment setup is exactly like that in the first and second experiments.
+There are 90 wave messages and 90 basic messages exchanged between the nodes.
+Each of the initiator is able to announce termination so we present the best time elapsed among different initiator results.
+To conclude, even though the number of initiators change, number of exchanged messages stay the same.
+Since each initiator forms its own forest and the number of messages do not change, the elapsed time does not get affected by the initiator count.

 .. list-table:: Table 3: Message Complexity Analysis of Termination Detection Algorithm on a Complete Topology with Different Number of Initiators
    :widths: 25 25 50